WalletScrutiny/WalletScrutinyCom/_android/com.aabb.md

 A referral option is available.

-AML/KYC policies also increase transaction limits.
+Users can fill out AML/KYC forms to get increased transaction limits.

 ## Verdict